seba-1511/specialists/paper/paper.md

 (and parallelizable) additional computational cost for increased performance.

 # Clustering Algorithms
-In order to assign classes to the specialists networks, we compare several clustering algorithms on the confusion matrix of the outputs of the generalist.
+In order to assign classes to the specialist networks, we compare several clustering algorithms on the confusion matrix of the outputs of the generalist.
 This confusion matrix is computed on a held-out partition of the dataset.
 Following previous works, we started by considering two baseline clustering